nasimali/nasimali.github.io/README.md

-# 🌐 nasim.dev — Personal Website of Nasim Ali
+# 🌐 nasim.dev — Personal Website

 Welcome to the source code of [www.nasim.dev](https://www.nasim.dev) — a fully responsive personal website for **Nasim Ali**, a Full-Stack Software Engineer based in UK.